AaronCarton/FigmaPlugin/README.md

 2. Go to plugins, change Recents to Development and click on: + New [Image of plugins field](./Images/plugins.png)
 3. Once clicked on the button, you click on: Import plugin from manifest, navigate to the folder where you saved the plugin eariler.
 Then in the folder, select the manifest.json file and the plugin is now imported and you can start it.

 For *more* information about how to use the plugin, you can check out the [end user documentation](https://wiki.delaware.pro/display/DADE/End+User+documentation).
+(Last updated on 22/05/2023)